ysycici/assignment8/README.md

 # Assignment 8
 Biometric data

-Please complete a survey for each of the 2017 films below using the (this link)[https://tccolumbia.qualtrics.com/jfe/form/SV_5jLGaZ0obZQDn8N].
+Please complete a survey for each of the 2017 films below using the [this link](https://tccolumbia.qualtrics.com/jfe/form/SV_5jLGaZ0obZQDn8N).

 ## 2017